-Meet our Center Physicians
+Meet our center physicians

 Dr. Katzman received his medical degree from Des Moines University in 1990 and is consistently recognized as one of the top doctors in metro Detroit by HOUR Detroit magazine in internal medicine and palliative care.

 During the COVID-19 pandemic, Dr. Katzman was lead investigator for a vaccine trial.
 His career includes decades of experience with Corewell Health, which includes time as Chief of Staff at Corewell Health Farmington Hills Hospital, and as an associate professor at Michigan State University.
 Dr. Katzman has also served on several boards, including with the American Diabetes Association, Blue Care Network Credentials Committee and Oakland County Osteopathic Medical Association.

 When he isn’t working, Dr. Katzman enjoys spending time with his children, traveling and playing poker!

 Dr. Dowers has a degree in osteopathic medicine from Michigan State University.
-She served her residency at the Henry Ford Macomb Hospital in the emergency department and has worked as an emergency medicine physician for the John D Dingell VA Hospital and the St. Jospeh Health System.
+She served her residency at the Henry Ford Macomb Hospital in the emergency department and has worked as an emergency medicine physician for the John D Dingell VA Hospital and the St. Joseph Health System.

 Dr. Dowers is also a member of various medical associations including the Emergency Medical Resident Association, American College of Emergency Physicians and American College of Osteopathic Emergency Physicians.

 In her free time, Dr. Dowers enjoys listening to classical and jazz music.
-She also enjoys cheering on the Detroit Lions, Tigers, Red Wings and Pistons!
+She also enjoys cheering on the Detroit Lions, Tigers, Red Wings and Pistons.

 Dr. Mohindra received her degree from Government Medical College in India and served her residency at Mount Carmel Mercy Hospital in Detroit.
 She has practiced medicine in Michigan since the 1970s.